Brady Boyd

-Brady Boyd (Born January 11, 1967, Logansport, Louisiana) is the senior pastor of New Life Church in Colorado Springs, Colorado.
+Brady Boyd (born January 11, 1967) is an American Evangelical who served as senior pastor of New Life Church in Colorado Springs, Colorado, from 2007 to 2025.
+He resigned following the allegation that he helped cover up the sexual abuse of a child by fellow megachurch pastor Robert Morris.

+Biography

-Boyd finished Simsboro High School in 1985 and graduated from Louisiana Tech University in 1989 with a degree in journalism.
+Boyd graduated from Simsboro High School in 1985 and graduated from Louisiana Tech University in 1989 with a degree in journalism.
 He has worked as a high school English teacher, basketball coach and sports broadcaster.
-Boyd has been married to Pam Boyd since August 12, 1989, and has two children: Abram, born in 1998, and Callie, born 2000.

 He was a lay leader at Trinity Fellowship in Amarillo, Texas from 1997 to 1998 and the senior pastor of Trinity Fellowship Church in Hereford, Texas from 1998 to 2001.
-In March 2001, he became associate senior pastor at Gateway Church in Southlake, Texas under Pastor Robert Morris.
-He became the senior pastor of New Life Church in August 2007, after the resignation of Ted Haggard, where he continues to lead today.
+In March 2001, he became associate senior pastor at Gateway Church in Southlake, Texas.
+He became the senior pastor of New Life Church in August 2007, after the resignation of Ted Haggard.

+Boyd resigned from New Life Church in June 2025 following the allegation that he helped cover up the sexual abuse of a child by his former boss at Gateway, Robert Morris.

+Personal life

+Boyd has been married to Pam Boyd since August 12, 1989, and has two children.